Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York formalism: Finding the Apparent Horizon

 which shows that $a$ as the location of the apparent horizon at the lowest order.
 The remaining equations are of the homogeneous and non-homogeneous Helmholtz equations on the two sphere ($S^{2}$):

 with the Laplacian on the sphere given as

-In \cite{Altas_Tekin_single} and \cite{Altas_Tekin_review}, we described how this equation is solved via the Green's function technique; here we do not repeat that computation, instead just write the result: at this order the apparent horizon is given by the solution
+In \cite{Altas_Tekin_single} and \cite{Altas_Tekin_review}, we described how this equation can be solved via the Green's function technique; here we do not repeat that computation, instead just write the result: at this order the apparent horizon is given by the solution

-We plot the apparent horizon for three different separations between the black holes.
-In Fig. (\ref {fig:Positions1}) the holes are at a relatively large separation and there the shape of the apparent horizon appears to have the torus topology.
-To be sure of this result, one needs to actually compute the higher order corrections in $c_i$.
-Our figure should only be taken as a suggestion extrapolated from the small values of $c_i$ to larger values.
-In Fig. (\ref{fig:Positions2}), the holes are closer to each other; and in Fig. (\ref{fig:Positions2}) and Fig. (\ref{fig:Positions3}), the topology is $S^2$ while the shape is a deformed sphere.

 Using (\ref{AHdenk}), the area of the apparent horizon can be calculated from (\ref{alan3}) to get

 Therefore the irreducible mass from (\ref{irreduciblemassformula}) is